top of page

 Protagonist

-The main character.
-They drive the story.
-It’s their arc we follow.
+The protagonist is the main character.
+They drive the story and it’s their arc we follow.

 Antagonist